 FHT Diploma in Massage

-Our FHT holistic massage courses equip you with the practical and theoretical skills you need to provide massage treatments to the general public and to gain employment in the Holistic Massage Industry.
-The syllabus covers Anatomy and Physiology, Holistic Massage (massage theory and practice), Professional Conduct and Business Awareness, and Principals and Practice of Complementary Therapies.
+Our FHT holistic massage course equips you with practical and theoretical skills, such as Deep Tissue and Advanced Massage Techniques.This accredited course will enable you to gain employment in the Holistic Massage Industry.
+The syllabus covers Anatomy and Physiology, Holistic Massage (massage theory and practice), Professional Conduct, Business Awareness, and Principals and Practice of Complementary Therapies.
 It also provides a solid foundation for further training at Levels 3 and 4.

 Holistic Massage Course Outline